 Penumbral eclipse ends.
 The light, outer penumbral shadow leaves the moon.
 The eclipse is over.

-You need to be positioned in just the right spot on Earth’s surface to see a selenelion.
-The chart below shows you who has a shot at it for the January 20-21, 2019, total lunar eclipse:
+However, you need to be positioned in just the right spot on Earth’s surface to see a selenelion.
+The chart below shows you who has a shot at it for the November 8, 2022 total lunar eclipse.

-The eclipse map above is courtesy of the NASA eclipse site.
-It shows your best chance of witnessing selenelion – a totally eclipsed moon and sun both above the horizon simultaneously – at or near the very narrow band labeled U2-U3 on the worldwide map above.
+The eclipse map shows your best chance of witnessing selenelion.
+If you are at or near the very narrow band labeled U2-U3 on the worldwide map above.

-Those residing in between U3 (end of total lunar eclipse) and U4 (end of partial umbral eclipse, after totality) might have some chance of seeing a partially eclipsed moon and the sun in the same sky, too.
-Northwest Africa and Eastern Europe might see a partial eclipse selenelion at sunrise January 21.
+Those residing between U3 (end of total lunar eclipse) and U4 (end of partial umbral eclipse, after totality) might have some chance of seeing a partially eclipsed moon and the sun in the same sky, too.

-Click on this handy sunrise/sunset calendar to find out your sunrise/sunset times and moonset/moomrise times.
-Be sure to to check the moonrise and moonset box.
+Visit Sunrise Sunset Calendars to find out your sunrise/sunset times and moonset/moonrise times.
+Be sure to check the moonrise and moonset box.

 Enjoying EarthSky?
 Sign up for our free daily newsletter today!